onionsapp/Onions-iOS/README.md

 ## OCSession

+<code>OCSession.{h,m}</code> is a singleton object that holds all Onion data and your plaintext password (hence the stretching of credentials) that is used to generate your AES keys and HMAC keys for encryption/decryption.
+The OCSession object lives at login and dies at logout.
+Because of the sensitive nature of the app and your data, any time the app goes to the background all of your Onion data is cleared out of memory.
+Nothing is ever saved on disk, and your password is **never** sent in the clear through an internet connection.
+Parse uses an SSL connection as it is to encrypt communications going to/from the server, but there's not point in assuming that's totally secure.
+All of OCSession's properties and their getters/setters/auxilliary functions have been abstracted to class-level methods that work on the <code>OCSession mainSession</code> instance.

 ## Logging In / Signing Up

 Your user credentials are very important not to reveal to the server - or to even send through an internet connection.
 So, before ever authenticating your user account or creating one, I'm recursively SHA-256 hashing your username and password 15,000 times using the <code>[OCSecurity stretchedCredentialString:]</code> method.
 On your password, I'm actually appending your username to the end of the string before ever hashing that as well.
 So the process looks something like this: